andrecgg98/osTicket-Ticket-Lifecycle-Examples/README.md

 - [osTicket Forums](https://forum.osticket.com/)

 ---
-You have now completed a literal, step-by-step osTicket ticket lifecycle from intake through resolution!
+You have now completed a osTicket ticket lifecycle from intake through resolution!